Definition of water

 Sublimation is the conversion of matter into the solid and gaseous phase, without any intermediate liquid phase.
 Sublimation is often used to describe the process by which ice and ice evaporate in the air without first melting in water.

-- Density of pure water is 1.0
+- The density of pure water is 1.0

-- Density of pure ice is 0.92
+- The density of pure ice is 0.92

-- Density of sea water is 1.03
+- The density of sea water is 1.03

 Most solids are more dense than their liquids.
-This makes solids sink but ice is less dense than liquid water due to H-Bonds.
+This makes solids sink, but ice is less dense than liquid water due to H-bonds.

 Read this also: What is the Density of Water?